 3 AAC 306.040.
+Ownership change to be reported.
-Ownership change to be reported. (a) A licensed marijuana establishment shall, not later than 10 days after an ownership change, report the change on a form prescribed by the board.

-(b) If any change required to be reported under this section will result in a change in controlling interest of the marijuana establishment license, the marijuana establishment must file an application for transfer of license to another person under 3 AAC 306.045.

-(c) In this section, "ownership change" means

-(1) if the licensee is a partnership, including a limited partnership, any change in the identity of the partners, or in the ownership percentages held by any partners;
+- (a) A licensed marijuana establishment shall, not later than 10 days after an ownership change, report the change on a form prescribed by the board. - (b) If any change required to be reported under this section will result in a change in controlling interest of the marijuana establishment license, the marijuana establishment must file an application for transfer of license to another person under 3 AAC 306.045. - (c) An individual identified in this section shall submit the individual's fingerprints and the fees required by the Department of Public Safety under AS 12.62.160 for criminal justice information.
+The director shall follow the procedure set out in 3 AAC 306.055(b) for submitting the fingerprints of any individual added under this section. - (d) In this section, "ownership change" means - (1) if the licensee is a partnership, including a limited partnership, any change in the identity of the partners, or in the ownership percentages held by any partners;

-(2) if the licensee is a limited liability company, any change in the identity of the members, or in the ownership percentage held by any member; or

-(3) if the licensee is a corporation, any sale of corporate stock to a person not currently an owner, or any change of the percentage ownership of an existing shareholder.

-3 AAC 306.045.
-Application for transfer of a license to another person. (a) A person may not receive or transfer a marijuana establishment license or a controlling interest in a marijuana establishment license issued to a partnership, including a limited partnership, a limited liability company, a corporation, or a local government, without applying for and receiving the written consent of the board.
-Transfer of a license includes a sale of all or part of the interest of an individual owner.

-(b) An application for transfer of a marijuana establishment license, or of a controlling interest in a marijuana establishment license issued to a partnership, a limited liability company, a corporation, or a local government, must be filed in writing on a form the board prescribes, in compliance with the application procedure set out in 3 AAC 306.025.
+- (2) if the licensee is a limited liability company, any change in the identity of the members, or in the ownership percentage held by any member; or - (3) if the licensee is a corporation, any sale of corporate stock to a person not currently an owner, or any change of the percentage ownership of an existing shareholder. - 3 AAC 306.045.
+Application for transfer of a license to another person. - (a) A person may not receive or transfer a marijuana establishment license or a controlling interest in a marijuana establishment license issued to a partnership, including a limited partnership, a limited liability company, a corporation, or a local government, without applying for and receiving the written consent of the board.
+Transfer of a license includes a sale of all or part of the interest of an individual owner. - (b) An application for transfer of a marijuana establishment license, or of a controlling interest in a marijuana establishment license issued to a partnership, a limited liability company, a corporation, or a local government, must be filed in writing on a form the board prescribes, in compliance with the application procedure set out in 3 AAC 306.025.
 The application must name the current holder of the marijuana establishment license and the proposed transferee, including all persons listed in 3 AAC 306.020 if the transferee is a partnership, limited liability company, a corporation, or a local government.
-The application must contain

-(1) the same information about each transferee as is required of an applicant for a new license under 3 AAC 306.020;

-(2) a statement, under oath, executed by the current holder of the marijuana establishment license, listing all debts of the business, all taxes the business owes, current contact information for each creditor, and an affirmation that the current holder of the marijuana establishment license has submitted a copy of the transfer application to all creditors; and

-(3) any other information required by the board for the type of marijuana establishment license sought to be transferred.

-(c) When the board receives a complete application for transfer of a license to another person, the director shall immediately send written notice of the proposed transfer to

-(1) each listed creditor of the current holder of the marijuana establishment license, along with the amount shown as owed to that creditor;

-(2) the local government in the area in which the licensed premises are located;

-(3) the community council if the licensed premises are located within the boundary of a community council established by municipal charter or ordinance; and
+The application must contain - (1) the same information about each transferee as is required of an applicant for a new license under 3 AAC 306.020; - (2) a statement, under oath, executed by the current holder of the marijuana establishment license, listing all debts of the business, all taxes the business owes, current contact information for each creditor, and an affirmation that the current holder of the marijuana establishment license has submitted a copy of the transfer application to all creditors; and - (3) any other information required by the board for the type of marijuana establishment license sought to be transferred. - (c) When the board receives a complete application for transfer of a license to another person, the director shall immediately send written notice of the proposed transfer to - (1) each listed creditor of the current holder of the marijuana establishment license, along with the amount shown as owed to that creditor; - (2) each local government with jurisdiction over the applicant's proposed licensed premises; - (3) the community council if the licensed premises are located within the boundary of a community council established by municipal charter or ordinance; and